ostis-ai/sc-component-manager/CONTRIBUTING.md

 Each commit message should be formed as: `[tag1]...[tagN] Message text (#issue)`.

 Message text should start from an upper case letter.
 If commit doesn't fix or implement any #issue, then it shouldn't be pointed in commit message.

 Examples:
 <pre>
 [kb] Update test components specification
-[init][test] Add unit test for init comand
+[init][test] Add unit test for init command
 [utils] Add get specification address util
 </pre>

 Possible tags:

-  * `[init]` - changes in `init` comand;
+  * `[init]` - changes in `init` command;
   * `[install]` - changes in `install` module;
   * `[search]` - changes in `search` module;
   * `[utils]` - changes in `utils`;